-The recoverable amount of each of the cash generating units has been determined based on a value in use calculation using cash flow projections from financial budgets and forecasts approved by senior management covering a five-year period.
-The key assumptions used in the value in use calculations are the (i) discount rate (ii) growth rate of revenues in the 5 year forecast period subsequent to end of the reporting period, and (iii) growth rates used to extrapolate cash flows beyond the forecast period.
+The recoverable amount of each of the cash generating units has been determined based on calculation using eash flow projections from financial budgets and forecasts approved by senior management covering a five-year period.
+The key assumptions used in the calculations are the (i) discount rate (ii) growth rate of revenues in the 5 year forecast period subsequent to end of the reporting period, and (iii) growth rates used to extrapolate cash flows beyond the forecast period.